jdegand/LCOGT-angular-frontend/README.md

 - Rebuilding something you have already done in a different way can reveal errors and edge-cases.
 - My original regex implementation for the size and distance fields was flawed.
 One cause of error was using {0,3} versus {1,3}.  {1,3} includes 0.
 By using {0,3} you match for a number of length 3 only.
 - Regex is probably still flawed.
 It can be tough to get a regex working without much trial and error.
+Plus, I had not setup testing at the time I worked on the regex.
 - It was simpler to implement the validation for the size and distance fields on the Spring Boot backend with the @Digits annotation.
 - I didn't focus on validating whether the name was unique in the Express implementation.
 - In this project, I used an async name validator to make sure each name was unique before submission.
 This is a better implementation than allowing submission only to have to send an error (409) back to the client.
 - Typically, I code the backend first.
 Since I planned on converting my Express server to a Spring Boot server, I started with the frontend.
 I had to convert my Express server to send json.
 I had coupled the server with the template in the previous implementation.
-I changed the port to 8080 and added CORS package to Express server.
+I changed the port to 8080 and added the CORS package to the Express server.
-- Changed the backend object to use id versus planetId - this allows the planet interface to be used in more places in the frontend.
+- I changed the backend object to use `id` versus `planetId`.
+This change allows the planet interface to be used in more places in the frontend.
-- Could put the interfaces, entries and planet, inside their own folder.
+- You could put the interfaces (entries, planet) inside their own folder.
 Imports would have to updated.
 - In converting to Spring Boot, I found that a change may have been necessary to the `homepage.component.ts` file.
 I wrapped the data returned from the get all planets route in an entries key to help with Typescript typing.
-My Spring Boot conversion did not wrap all planets in an entries key until I changed the return for all planets route to use a Map so no changes were necessary in the frontend.
+My Spring Boot conversion did not wrap all planets in an entries key until I changed the return for the all planets route to use a Map, so no changes were necessary in the frontend.
 - The async validator works but I need to research more about best practices as the implementation can be improved.
 - Some of the recent changes in Angular seem to be trying to limit callback usage.
 See [RxJS](https://rxjs.dev/deprecations/subscribe-arguments) documentation for an example.
-- Added karma-firefox-launcher and added tests.
+- I added karma-firefox-launcher and added tests.
 - I went through a lot of iterations in trying to test the nameAsyncValidator.
 It was difficult to find a suitable example that I could learn from.
 Adding to the difficulty was the validator's setTimeout.

 ## Useful Resources